SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/managing-device-data.md

 2. In the resulting dialog box, select the firmware, for which you want to add a patch, from the dropdown list in the **Name** field.
 3. in the **Version** field, select the version, for which you want to add a patch, from the dropdown list.
 3. In the **Patch** field, enter a patch.
-3. Either upload a file from the file system or specify a URL from where the firmware can be downloaded.
+3. Either upload a binary from the file system or specify a URL from where the firmware can be downloaded.
 4. Click **Save**.

 As with adding versions, if you click **Add firmware patch** from within the details of a specific firmware, the dialog box looks slightly different as the firmware is already selected.